Hospital Infection Lawyer in Chicago

 Most infections that develop in a hospital setting are avoidable.
 Medical personnel that act negligently and don’t take the extra steps to ensure their patients won’t encounter any harmful bacteria are endangering others.
 Listed below are some of the leading causes for infections in a hospital or medical facility.

-- Not Following Disposal Precautions – Medical facilities handle biohazards every day such as blood samples from testing or tissue from surgery.
-This biohazardous waster is potentially infectious and must be disposed of properly to avoid distributing harmful bacteria.
+Medical facilities handle biohazards every day such as blood samples from testing or tissue from surgery.
+This biohazardous waste is potentially infectious and must be disposed of properly to avoid distributing harmful bacteria.
 Hospitals that don’t follow regulations for biohazard disposal are putting others at risk of infection.

-- Lack of Hygiene – Hospital personnel must be hygienic at all times as to prevent infection.
+Hospital personnel must be hygienic at all times to prevent infection.
 Nurses, surgeons, doctors or any other type of medical professional must continuously wash their hands throughout the day.
 They must also ensure they clean off any tissue, blood or residue from any previous patients before working with a new one.

 Common Types of Preventable Hospital Infections